picsoung/talks/awsLoftLondon/README.md

 The first time we see an API key we will ask 3scale to authorize it.
 We then store the result in cache so we can serve it next time the key is making another call.
 We will then use the `authRepAsync` function to sync cache with the 3scale platform.

-This `authRepAsync` function will be called by the main authorizer function using SNS protocol.
+This `authRepAsync` function will be called by the main `authorizer` function using SNS protocol.
-SNS is a notifications protocol available AWS.
+SNS is a notification protocol available on AWS.
 Lambda functions could subscribe to a specific topic.
 And every time a message is sent on this topic the Lambda function will be triggered.

 ### Create a SNS topic#
 In your AWS console, go under SNS service.